api-federation/design/spec/proposals/000_API_Fedaration_proporsal_template.md

 ## Detailed design

 Describe the design of the solution in detail.
-This should include an exact description of the changes to the contents of the OpenAPI specification.
-That description should include a extract of each section of the OpenAPI specification which is impacted by the proposal with all proposed modifications applied.
-These extracts may be provided through additional files which are identified and described in this section.

 ## Backwards compatibility

-Proposals should be structure so that they can be handled by existing OAS compliant software.
+Proposals should be structure so that they can be handled by existing OAS/API_Federation_Spec compliant software.
 Any potential issues should be identified and discussed.

 ## Alternatives considered